 Rogers managed to retire in glory, pausing only to accept a seemingly unpromising invitation to join the fledgling East Midland Allied Press in 1970.
 The old man came alive, and became determined to turn the Peterborough-based company into an agile, fast-moving, innovation-driven, decentralised business to challenge the mighty IPC he had spent a lifetime building.
 He chose David Arculus and Robin Miller in whom he saw a formidable combination of skills, experience and attitudes.
 Years later, the internal scuttle-butt painted a vivid picture.

-Arculus was the sometimes under-estimated football striker, hanging around on the edge of the penalty area with his hands in his pockets and, every now and then, scoring a fantastic goal, often acquiring highly-prized businesses from under the noses of larger competitors.
-For Miller, there were insider images of agonising for hours over a pint in a Clerkenwell pub trying to get one of his executives to think about whether his idea was really the best or whether he was right to feel confident about this deal or that.
+Arculus was the sometimes under-estimated soccer striker, hanging around on the edge of the penalty area with his hands in his pockets and, every now and then, scoring a fantastic goal, often acquiring highly-prized businesses from under the noses of larger competitors.
+For Miller, there were insider images of agonising for hours over beer in a Clerkenwell pub, trying to get one of his executives to think about whether his idea was really the best or whether he was right to feel confident about this deal or that.

 It sounds odd, of course, but, in a company with a culture of giving maximum responsibility to achievers at all levels, it worked – even though the two chiefs themselves seldom seemed to agree on anything.
 But the blend of questioning, encouragement and contradiction, was powerful propulsion.
 Crazy ideas mostly got talked out – or proved to be winners anyway.
 The 1980s were golden, breakthrough days for EMAP.
 But nobody could guess just how much would change in the decades that followed, even while the company continued to pile up record profits.